-Au pairs are a cost-effective childcare option that bring many unique benefits to their host families.
+Au pairs are a cost-effective childcare option that brings many unique benefits to their host families.

 Au pairs provide a childcare solution that combines convenience, quality, and cost-effectiveness to nearly 5,000,000 families in the United States each year.
 With lower costs than many other comparable types of care, au pairs are a family-friendly way to get quality childcare, an extra set of hands around the house, and more.

 When families begin exploring how to host one of these caregivers, the average cost of an au pair is often among their first questions.
-At AuPairCare, we strive to make the process of hiring a new au pair both smooth and cost-effective.
+At AuPairCare, we strive to make the process of hiring an au pair both smooth and cost-effective.

-Wondering what a live in au pair salary is, or how much an au pair is per month?
-In this article, we’ll break down the average cost for adding an au pair to your household, and how these exceptional caregivers compare to other kinds of childcare.
+Wondering what a live in au pair salary is, or what the au pair price is per month?
+In this article, we'll break down the average cost for adding an au pair to your household, and how these exceptional caregivers compare to other kinds of childcare.

 There are many childcare options to choose from, like daycares, nannies, au pairs, and babysitters.
 We know that cost is an important factor in deciding which kind of childcare is right for your family's needs.